 Don’t forget to shop your own home.
 I have many examples of using decor items found around my home to add a little extra flair to the party.

-I also love finding party decorations that I can use over and over.
-Invest in a few high quality party supplies, such as cake stands.
+Invest in a few high-quality party supplies, such as cake stands.
 I love Amalfi Decor’s stands and trays, like this 3-tiered champagne tray, pictured at my 4th of July Happy Hour, that is versatile for a lot of uses.

 5. Do as much as you can beforehand